gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   It takes its responsibilities as leader very seriously (mirrors Maddy's elder sibling syndrome)
     -   Character arc: accepts that being a leader is not the same as re-creating Consensus
 -   Crusher (minor ally): a large hauler bot and Dockety's partner
--   Able the mailbox (incidental): happy-go-lucky
+-   Able the mailbot (incidental): happy-go-lucky
     -   It is destroyed in battle (minor tragedy to the story, foreshadows Special Leaf's death)
 -   Special Blazes (antagonist): a tiger whose tech allows him to create and control fire
     -   He leads a group of Operators to Rusty Bridge after Sindy's powers are revealed